Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 - Sacks profits not tracked
   - Because event message not parsed
-- KeybindFix not migrated, used Keybind instead
-  - Sometimes keybinds are reset

 - Profit tracker for Enchanted Books and Exp Boosts
 - Clickable overlay buttons  - smaller scale renders wrongle, disabled for now
 - All func_ and field_ to be replaced